vadash/gwent-daily-demo/README.md

 # Features <a name="features"></a>
 Current
-* Monster deck
-* Easy to start.
-Deck costs 3-4k scraps
-* No injecting.
-Its safer to use and harder to detect
-* Human like mouse movement
-* Random sleep timers and coordinates for clicking
-* GG after match
-* Random bot window name
-* Random bot exe name
-* Decent winrate (42% winrate over 300 games, R10 achived in may season)
+* Decent winrate (for a bot and Tier 3 deck)
+30-45% winrate over 500 games, R10 achived in may season
+* Safe as possible
+No injecting.
+Random exe and title name.
+Human like mouse movement.
+Random sleep timers and coordinates for clicking.
+GG after match.
+Close to zero missplays with right deck.
+About 10000 games botted on main, still alive
+* Easy to start
+Deck costs 3k scraps and you can start since day one with ~500 scraps invested

 Planned
 * Casual / ranked switch
 * Auto updating
-* More decks
+* More decks (only monsters atm)
 * Work in background

 # Hotkeys